(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 Paul: And what did you think of Tim Gruchy’s statement?

 John: I was really chuffed.
-I was really chuffed, because it was just a one-liner.
+I was really chuffed, because it wasn’t just a one-liner.
 It was a considerable paragraph and then at the end, the bottom lined it with this statement and I thought, wow.
 That’s really good that it came from Tim.
 I value that very highly.

 Paul: Well, back in the ‘80s the Australian electronica scene was emerging in a very difficult climate, like Boxcar and Severed Heads and more experimental stuff that was coming out in the late ‘70s early ‘80s in Australia.
 Yes, sometimes it got on Countdown – which was sort of a glitch wasn’t it?

-What I’m trying to say is because the Australian music scene – the commercial scene – was so competitive, that there was this constant push and pressure and dismissiveness of electronic music and other experimental forms of music.
+What I’m trying to say is because the Australian music scene – the commercial scene – was dominant, so competitive, that there was this constant push and pressure and dismissiveness of electronic music and other experimental forms of music.
 I was having similar conversations in Sydney in the 1990’s about electronic music but also with Australian rap and hip hop which was also emerging in a big way.

 I noticed that Tim started a page recently with Dennis Remmer from Trans Am and promoting the sort of work that they do through social media.